ron-wolf/fastcat/README.md

 ## The Anti-Pitch

-Slightly fewer features and less support.
+Some missing features and less support.
 Also, binaries are currently only available for x86\_64 Linux.

 ## Building